 The game also features drop-in four-player cooperative play, so your friends and family can get in on the fun whenever they want, and there are plenty of new bosses for you to beat to a pulp.
 DrinkBox Studios has a knack for making every punch feel excellent, so you’ll enjoy fighting even the most mundane enemies.

-It’s a cerebral and deep experience that builds on its Metroid-inspired gameplay with its own twisted story, and it shows that you can create something special even while drawing heavily from past works.
-Though available on practically everything, Axiom Verge certainly feels at home on Nintendo Switch.
+Axiom Verge 2 is a cerebral and deep game that builds on its Metroid-inspired gameplay with its own twisted story, new abilities, and cleverly designed map.
+It shows that you can create something special even while drawing heavily from past works.
+Though available on practically everything, Axiom Verge 2 certainly feels at home on Nintendo Switch.

 Why simply run when you can fly?
 In Owlboy, you can take to the skies to conquer obstacles and carry nearly anything to assist you in your objectives, and a special spin attack can be used to defeat enemies or send projectiles flying back at them.
 Flying adds a new twist on solving puzzles, and the sky-based world you explore has a sense of whimsy and charm that is perfect for a Nintendo system.